Sanjukta2212/On-Prem-to-Azure-Data-Migration-with-Auto-Sync-Pipeline/README.md

 ## Repository Content

 This repository contains comprehensive documentation, sample codes, and configurations necessary to replicate the cloud migration and data analysis setup.
 Follow the provided guidance to create a similar environment tailored to your data needs.

+I have documented and posted every thing in details with all screenshots at this Medium Article